feponiel/ignite-courses-vault/ignite-reactjs/projects/project-06/README.md

 <br />

-Next, you will need to run the MySQL container.
+Next, you will need to run the PostgreSQL container.

 > Is required to have [Docker](https://www.docker.com/get-started/) installed on your machine.